The Cheviot Sheep

 The first mention of sheep in these hills is from 1370 – “a small, but hardy race” in the Cheviot Hills.
-Wool was the chief source of wealth to the owners and, along with the hardiness, secured their popularity in the region and also with Border Reivers.
+Wool was the chief source of wealth to the owners and, along with their hardiness, secured their popularity in the region but unfortunately also with Border Reivers.

 development of the breed

 In order to try to improve the quality of the wool, 3,000 Merino sheep were shipped into Berwick in 1480 with another consignment less than a century later.
-The Monks, who kept a large number of sheep up the local valleys, were keen to improve the quality of their produce and tried crossing them with the Merino but this was not a success as the progeny woupld not ‘rake’ their ‘hefts’ and were prone to foot rot.
-The towns in the Borders were becoming reliant on wool to keep the increasing Tweed mills working.
+The Monks, who kept a large number of sheep in the local valleys, were keen to improve the quality of their produce and tried crossing them with the Merino.
+But this was not a success as the progeny would not ‘rake’ their ‘hefts’ and were prone to foot rot.
+At this time the towns in the Borders were becoming reliant on wool to keep the increasing Tweed mills working.

 Much of the early development of these sheep is attributed to James Robson of Belford who travelled the country in search of the right stock to improve his stock.
 He found what he was looking for in the Lincolnshire and returned home with three rams from Mr Mumby from Barton-upon-Humber.
 Crossing the larger sheep from the south with his own ewes proved a great success and rams from Belford quickly became highly regarded in the local hills, due to their ability to produce good strong sheep – but more importantly with more wool.